-- Do not store or use gasoline or other flammable vapors or liquids in the vicinity of this or any other appliance. - WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call you gas supplier from a neighbor's phone.
+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.